 Bridging principles ensure that the classification process uses the available data to the greatest extent possible without requiring additional animal testing.

-The GHS also includes harmonized label and safety data sheet (SDS) provisions.
+The GHS also includes harmonized label and SDS provisions.
 GHS label elements include the following:

 - Symbols (hazard pictograms): Convey health, physical and environmental hazard information, assigned to a GHS hazard class and category

 - "Danger" or "Warning" indicates the relative level of severity of the hazard

 - "Caution" is NOT a signal word in the GHS